 Adopting the perfect dog isn’t really a thing.
 Some dogs are better than others, some are fantastic, but under the wrong guidance from their humans, even the best dog may flounder.
-A dog’s life, learning, education is an on-going work in progress (just like with people), and your investment in them, will make all the difference!
+A dog’s life, learning, and education is an ongoing work in progress (just like with people), and your investment in them, will make all the difference!
 Humans don’t give birth or adopt the perfect child: they invest in their child with time and love and education and socialization.
 If they need help, they seek it.
 Rarely a human will give up and say “my toddler is just a bad kid”.
 Sadly, people give up on dogs all the time, and in our experience, it’s “human failure” that leads to a dog’s lack of success, and is rarely the fault of the dog.

 When your dog first goes home, they have a lot to take in.
 New people, new smells, new pets.
-They have been through recent change, so they really don’t know if you are the real deal, or if that dog bed is actually theirs permanently.
+They have been through a recent change, so they really don’t know if you are the real deal, or if that dog bed is actually theirs permanently.
 Give your dog time to understand the basics; we are your people, this is your home, this is our routine.
 This doesn’t mean you can’t teach them right from wrong.
 Just don’t overwhelm them.
 Please read this for more information.
 We also ask that people set boundaries initially as well – this is just as you work through growing pains.

 Be sure to take your dog to the vet for an introductory visit.
 Take your vetting booklet from your rescue.
 If this vet is new to you, do your research to ensure you are compatible.

-Having a trainer lined up, is every bit as important as having a vet lined up (training is a mandatory requirement for our rescue dogs).
+Having a trainer lined up is every bit as important as having a vet lined up (training is a mandatory requirement for our rescue dogs).
 There will be some point where you realize your new pup isn’t doing what you want it to.
 Or you may realize that you aren’t doing what your dog wants you to.
 This is normal and no biggie – if you have a plan.

-The best side effect of training, is the improvement we see in humans.
+The best side effect of training is the improvement we see in humans.
 They learn more about dogs, they are accountable for the issues they are creating.
 They are able to separate “big deal” and “little deal” issues and learn how to move forward.

 Is this the right fit?